Penile Implant Specialist in Charlotte, NC

-Penile implant surgery is performed routinely by Ashley Tapscott, DO once a patient has been diagnosed to have been suffering from erectile dysfunction.
-When other erectile dysfunction treatment options have proven to be ineffective, Dr. Tapscott has the experience and skill to perform the most up to date minimally invasive surgical interventions for sexual dysfunction including placement of the inflatable penile implant or penile prosthesis.
+Penile implant surgery is performed routinely by Ashley Tapscott, DO once a patient has been diagnosed to have been experiencing erectile dysfunction.
+When other erectile dysfunction treatment options have proven to be ineffective, Dr. Tapscott has the experience and skill to perform the most up-to-date minimally invasive surgical interventions for sexual dysfunction including placement of the inflatable penile implant or penile prosthesis.

 What Is a Penile Implant?

-A penile implant is a surgically implanted device that is the solution for men near Charlotte who have erectile dysfunction (ED) due to medical issues.
+A penile implant is a surgically implanted device that is the solution for men who have erectile dysfunction (ED) due to medical issues.

 Penile implants have been around for over 40 years, with significant technical improvement in the past few years.
-They are the only available treatment that provide a permanent solution for ED, give men the opportunity for spontaneous sexual activity without the need for planning ahead.
+They are the only available treatment that provides a permanent solution for ED, give men the opportunity for spontaneous sexual activity without the need for planning.
 Penile Implants also eliminate the need to use expensive and potentially embarrassing ED medications.

 An important note about penile implants is that they do not affect penile sensitivity nor do they affect the ability to achieve an orgasm.
-In addition, the penile implant is not a penile enlargement, it simply provides a hard and rigid erection.
+Also, the penile implant is not a penile enlargement, it simply provides a hard and rigid erection.

 When should I consider getting a penile implant?